loighic/loighic.github.io/_news/announcement_2024a.md

 inline: true
 ---

-"Trying to navigate a train wreck and a wave of technological innovation" Teaching with AI.
+"Trying to navigate a train wreck and a wave of technological innovation."
+Teaching with AI.
 Mississippi State University. [<small>SLIDES</small>](https://loighic.net/assets/pdf/20/teaching_with_AI.pdf)